Celebrating National Indigenous History Month: 11 Facts about Colette Bourgonje

 • She is a strong advocate for the power of sport, the benefits of being physically active, and introducing more people to the opportunities in Para sport.
 She famously discovered Brittany Hudak while the latter was working at a Canadian Tire in Prince Albert, Sask.
 She approached Hudak and asked if she knew of the Paralympics or Para nordic skiing, and encouraged the 18-year-old to try.
 They would ultimately both compete together on the Sochi 2014 team, and today Hudak is a Paralympic medallist training for her third Games.
 More recently, Bourgonje was an athlete ambassador for the Canadian Paralympic Committee’s Connection 2021 event, which was held to introduce more women across Canada to opportunities within Para sport.

-• Today Bourgonje also coaches cross-country skiing in Prince Albert, where she enjoys the opportunity to be active, teach others her craft, and have adventures outdoors through sport.
+• Bourgonje also coached cross-country skiing in Prince Albert, where she enjoyed the opportunity to be active, teach others her craft, and have adventures outdoors through sport.

 • She is a well-deserved member of multiple Hall of Fames.
-She was inducted into the Saskatchewan Sports Hall of Fame this year.
+She was inducted into the Saskatchewan Sports Hall of Fame in 2021.
 In 2019, she was inducted into both the Canadian Paralympic Hall of Fame and Canada’s Sports Hall of Fame.
 She has been in the Canadian Disability Hall of Fame since 2010.